⚙️ Getting Started with elevata¶

 🧩 Option SQLite (recommended for first-time setup)¶

-If you just want to explore elevata or run metadata generation locally,
+If you just want to explore elevata or run metadata generation locally, you don’t need PostgreSQL - SQLite works out of the box.

 Just make sure your .env contains: